emontzkajnl/livability/wp-content/plugins/pixelyoursite/readme.txt

 == Changelog ==

+= PixelYourSite 11.1.0 =

+August 27, 2025

+* Optimizing the way we store the plugin data and improving interaction with Object Cache.

+* Optimizing our queries to make the site faster.

+* Fixing a bug that could result in errors with subscription renewals.

+= PixelYourSite 11.0.2 =

+August 11, 2025

+* Small code change to ensure compatibility with Borlabs.

+* Small change to ensure we use the expected parameter names for Google Analytics events with item value, WooCommerce and EDD e-commerce events.

+* Fixing an issue related to passing an invalid limit type to wc_get_related_products.

+* Small text changes to reflect pro version features.

+= PixelYourSite 11.0.1.2 =

+July 23, 2025

+* Fixing warnings on PHP 8.3 and some other small changes.

+* Small text changes.

+= PixelYourSite 11.0.1.1 =

+July 17, 2025

+* Fix for a problem related to our paid add-ons update process that could have resulted in a slower backend.

+= PixelYourSite 11.0.1 =

+July 16, 2025

+* WooCommerce Purhcase event has some extra optional fields that can be needed for Google Conversion with Card Data (CwCD).
+Can be useful when configuring Google Automated Discounts inside Google Merchant.

+* Improving the way we handle updates for the extra add-ons (Pinterest, Bing).

+* Fixing an issue with the Head and Footer scripts.

+* Fixing a warning "constant PYS_VIEW_PATH is undefined."

+* Video link updates.

+* Small UI changes to reflect pro version new options (fire event when a form field gets data, track WooCommerce product and cart parameters for custom events).

+= PixelYourSite 11.0.0.4 =

+July 2, 2025

+* Improving the speed for WooCommerce variable products with a very large number of variations.

+* Fixing a possible issue with Avada theme.

 = PixelYourSite 11.0.0.3 =

+June 17, 2025

 * Code changes related to the way we send custom and partner-defined events for the Pinterest add-on.